Skip to main content

 Identifier Syntaxdid:webvh:<domain> or did:webvh:<domain>:<path>.
 Resolved via HTTPS to a did.jsonl (JSON Lines) file containing a verifiable chain of DID document versions.

-Known Limitations or ConsiderationsStill relies on HTTPS hosting and DNS domain ownership; subject to availability and correct domain management.
-Implementation is more complex due to the requirement to maintain and publish a valid did.jsonl chain.
-Requires careful management of key rotation and chain integrity.
+Known limitationsStill relies on HTTPS hosting and DNS domain ownership.
+More complex to implement due to the requirement to maintain a valid did.jsonl chain.
 Historical transparency may expose metadata about operational changes — privacy implications should be assessed per use case.

-Implementation NotesMUST be implemented where auditability of identity control is required (e.g., accredited data publishers, credential issuers).
-SHOULD maintain the did.jsonl file with proper version linking and proofs (previousVersionHash and proof).
+Implementation NotesMUST be implemented where auditability of identity control is required (e.g. accredited data publishers, credential issuers).
+SHOULD maintain the did.jsonl file with proper version linking and proofs.
 Implementers SHOULD plan for domain portability using the alsoKnownAs and newDomain parameters.
-Supports pre-rotation and witness confirmation for resilience.

 Roadmap